 Venues are not confirmed until applications have been submitted in full.
 It is strongly recommended that applications are submitted at least four months prior to the event to avoid missing out on venue bookings.

-An event applications fee is applicable according with Council's Statement of Revenue Policy.
+An event application fee is applicable according to Council's Statement of Revenue Policy.

 Payment is required when submitting an application with all the relevant information, additional fees such as park bookings, bonds and section 68 application fees will also apply.